randomlogin/sane/README.md

 ./sane -r https://hnsdoh.com
 ```

-An additional parameter can be added: the external server which exctracts both DNSSEC and urkel proof for the domain,
+An additional parameter can be added: the external server which provides both DNSSEC and urkel proof for the domain,
 which allows to browse websites without SANE-compliant certificates (of course this external service must be trusted).

 ```